MSc Autism and Neurodivergence

 Atypical speech, language and motor development

-This module gives students an awareness of the presentations of specific learning disorders, (SLD), communication disorder, developmental coordination disorder (DCD), and the lived experience of those individuals with these conditions.
-Students will gain a comprehensive account of contemporary knowledge about the causes of SLI, SLD and DCD, and to enable the student to be able to combine these personal and scientific perspectives.
-The overall aim is to provide the detailed knowledge of these two developmental disorders, that are often overlooked in adults.
+This module gives students an awareness of the presentations of specific learning difficulties (SpLDs), communication disorder, developmental coordination disorder (DCD, also known as Dyspraxia), and the lived experience of those individuals with these conditions.
+Students will gain a comprehensive account of contemporary knowledge about the causes of different conditions and enables the student to be able to combine personal and scientific perspectives.
+The overall aim is to provide the detailed knowledge of these developmental disorders, that are often overlooked in adults.
 The module will also examine the topic from a neuro-affirmative perspective, considering the impact of the medical model, and how to develop person-centred and strength-based support.

 Social, cultural, and ethical issues